Response of a Kerr black hole to a generic tidal perturbation

-where we have introduced the quantities $\alpha$ and $\kappa$, having the following expressions,
+where we have introduced the quantities $\alpha$ and $\kappa$, having the following expressions:

-Just as for gravitational perturbations, for generic spin perturbations as well the static and the dynamical TLNs branch out at this point~\cite{Bhatt:2024yyz}.
-To obtain the static TLNs, we need to find the $\omega\to0$ limit of the tidal response function and then determine its real part.
-In this limit we obtain, $P_{+}\to am/(r_{+}-r_{-})$, $\alpha\to(-1)^{1-l+s}(1/2)$, and $\kappa\to(-1)^{l}-\sin(\pi l)\coth(2i\pi P_{+})$.
+Just like gravitational perturbations, for generic spin perturbations as well the static and the dynamical TLNs branch out at this point~\cite{Bhatt:2024yyz}.
+To see this clearly, consider first the static TLNs, obtained from the $\omega\to0$ limit of the tidal response function and then determining its real part.
+In this limit, we obtain, $P_{+}\to am/(r_{+}-r_{-})$, $\alpha\to(-1)^{1-l+s}(1/2)$, and $\kappa\to(-1)^{l}-\sin(\pi l)\coth(2i\pi P_{+})$.
 So far, we had taken $l$ to be a complex quantity, but now with all the divergences canceled out, we can take $l\in \mathbb{Z}^{+}$, and $s\in\mathbb{Z}$, while satisfying $l\ge |s|$, such that the static tidal response function becomes the one presented in \ref{static_TLNs_1}.